tmcclell/SKWithAgentsHack/challenges/day3-githubCopilot/mcp/README.md

 ## 🎯 Learning Objectives

-By the end of Day 4, you will:
+By the end of Day 3, you will:
+- Configure Azure AI Search using Azure Portal with sample documents
 - Install and configure GitHub Copilot in Visual Studio Professional
 - Understand GitHub Copilot key concepts including agent mode
 - Learn Model Context Protocol (MCP) key concepts and architecture